Lebanon says maritime deal 'make or break' after Israel snubs request for changes

 GAS RIG PLAN

-Israel has been preparing to activate a gas rig, Karish, that it says is outside Qana.
+Israel has been preparing to activate a gas rig, Karish, which is outside Qana.
 Lebanon's Iran-backed Hezbollah made veiled threats about Karish that lent urgency to the talks.

 Israel previously presented the draft deal with Lebanon, if finalised, as securing Karish.
 But on Thursday, it changed tack.

+Israel is now pressing ahead with Karish, regardless of progress or no progress in the talks, whereas before it cast a successful deal as a means of securing Karish.

-"Israel will produce gas from the Karish rig as soon as it is possible to do so," the Israeli official said.
-"If Hezbollah or anyone else tries to damage the Karish rig or threaten us - the negotiations on the maritime line will stop immediately."
+"Israel will produce gas from the Karish rig as soon as it is possible to do so," the Israeli official said, adding that negotiations will "stop immediately" in the face of any threats.

 There was no immediate response from Hezbollah.

-Lapid's main rival, conservative ex-Prime Minister Benjamin Netanyahu, had argued that the deal could benefit Hezbollah.

-Despite its own misgivings, Lebanon is keen for any sign of relief from a spiralling economic crisis, and its president, Michel Aoun, wanted to secure gas rights as a political win before he steps down at month's end, according to political sources.

-(Additional reporting by Maya Gebeily; Writing by Dan Williams and Maya Gebeily; Editing by Ari Rabinovitch, Nick Macfie, William Maclean)
+(Additional reporting by Maya Gebeily; Writing by Dan Williams and Maya Gebeily; Editing by Ari Rabinovitch, Nick Macfie, William Maclean and Mark Heinrich)